rivyyriv/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach reguires an array to plug objects or other data into. map creates an array for you.

 2. What is the difference between a function and a method?

+        a function is a segment of code the can be called 0r "activated" to change a peace of data known as a "argument"  Methods are essentially functions housed witin an objects.

 3. What is closure?

+        closure is the way js saves data. example a callback saves data on its outer scope "the parent function".

 4. Describe the four rules of the 'this' keyword.

+        window binding - where this calls on everything globally new binding - used with a constructer function to create new objects implicit - refers to its parent object explicit - used with the method "call"

 5. Why do we need super() in an extended class?

+        essentialy give the parent data to the child.

 ## Project Set up